Crane1195/DIYB0XX/code/README.md

 * While still pressing left, press right.
 Character stops moving.
 * While still pressing left, stop pressing right.
 Character moves left again.

-The official B0XX uses 1ip for its SOCD method.
-1ip is the same as 2ip, but the third step does not occur, meaning that you need to press left again to go left.
+The official B0XX uses 2ip without reactivation for its SOCD method.
+This is the same as 2ip, but the third step does not occur, meaning that you need to press left again to go left.

-I plan to implement 1ip SOCD as an option soon.
+I plan to implement the B0XX SOCD as an option soon.

 ## I have combined my Melee, Project M, and Smash4/Ultimate edits, so you don't have to keep swapping profiles.
  *  To launch in Melee mode, just plug in normally.